Internet censorship in Pakistan

-Internet censorship in Pakistan is government control of information sent and received using the Internet in Pakistan.
-There have been significant instances of website access restriction in Pakistan, most notably when YouTube was banned from 2012–2016.
+Internet censorship in Pakistan is due to the government's attempts to control information sent and received using social media and the Internet in Pakistan.
+The most recent ban was on X (formerly Twitter) around time of the 2024 general elections, which has since been lifted on 7 May 2025.

+There have been significant instances of website access restriction in Pakistan, most notably when YouTube was banned/blocked from 2012 to 2016.
 Pakistan has asked a number of social media organisations to set up local offices within the country, but this is yet to happen.

-Pakistan made global headlines in 2010 for blocking Facebook and other Web sites in response to a contest popularized on the social networking site to draw images of the Islamic prophet Muhammad.
-In general, Internet filtering in Pakistan remains both inconsistent and intermittent, with filtering primarily targeted at content deemed to be a threat to national security, pornography and at religious content considered blasphemous.
-Wikipedia was banned in February 2023 due to blasphemous content but was unbanned after a few days though.
+Pakistan made global headlines in 2010 for blocking Facebook and other Web sites in response to a contest popularized on the social networking site to draw images of the prophet Muhammad.
+In general, Internet filtering in Pakistan remains both inconsistent and intermittent, with filtering primarily targeted at content deemed to be a threat to national security, pornography, homosexuality and at religious content considered blasphemous.
+However, the present banning of Twitter is politically motivated.

 In 2019, the National Assembly Standing Committee on Information Technology and Telecom was informed by Pakistan Telecommunication Authority (PTA) that 900,000 URLs were blocked in Pakistan for "reasons such as carrying blasphemous and pornographic content and/or sentiments against the state, judiciary or the armed forces."
+In February 2023, Wikipedia was banned by the PTA for two days over alleged blasphemous content.

 Overview

-In mid-2012 Pakistanis had relatively free access to a wide range of content, including most sexual, political, social, and religious sites on the Internet.
+In mid-2012 Pakistanis had relatively easy access to a wide range of content, including most sexual, political, social, and religious sites on the Internet.
 The OpenNet Initiative listed Internet filtering in Pakistan as substantial in the conflict/security area, and as selective in the political, social, and Internet tools areas in August 2012.
 Additionally, Freedom House rated Pakistan's "Freedom on the Net Status" as "Not Free" in its Freedom on the Net 2022 report.
 This is still true as of 2022.

-Internet filtering in Pakistan is regulated by the Pakistan Telecommunications Authority (PTA) and the Federal Investigation Agency (FIA) under the direction of the government, the Supreme Court of Pakistan, and the Ministry of Information Technology (MoIT).
+Internet filtering in Pakistan is regulated by the Pakistan Telecommunication Authority (PTA) and the Federal Investigation Agency (FIA) under the direction of the government, the Supreme Court of Pakistan, and the Ministry of Information Technology (MoIT).
 Although the majority of filtering in Pakistan is intermittent—such as the occasional block on a major Web site like Blogspot or YouTube—the PTA continues to block sites containing content it considers to be blasphemous, anti-Islamic, or threatening to internal security.
 Online civil society activism that began in order to protect free expression in the country continues to expand as citizens utilize new media to disseminate information and organize.

 Pakistan has blocked access to websites critical of the government or the military.
 Blocking of websites is often carried out under the rubric of restricting access to "blasphemous" content, pornography, or religious immorality.
 At the end of 2011, the PTA had officially banned more than 1,000 pornographic websites in Pakistan.